xiaoriwuguang/opendrug/README.md

 ## <span id="quick-start">🚀 Quick Start</span>

-Follow these steps to get started with OpenDDI:
+Follow these steps to get started with OpenDrug:

 ### **Step 1: Clone the Repository**